 - When it finishes, click Close.

-- Now go to the Application Support folder and find the Antivirus for Mac subfolder, which keeps the program’s service files (logs, quarantines, settings).
+Check the Application Support folder and find the Antivirus for Mac subfolder, which keeps the program’s service files (logs, quarantines, settings).
 Remove it, too.

 Uninstall Bitdefender with App Cleaner & Uninstaller